Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-where $\Fl^{\textrm{iso}}_{2,1}(\C^1):=\{(m^2,\elle)\in M^{(2)}\times_{M^{(1)}}\P\C^1\mid L_{m^2}\supset\elle\}$ is the flag bundle of $\Omega$--isotropic elements of $\C^1$.
-The \virg{double fibration transform} associated to the diagram \eqref{diagEVi} allows to pass from a sub--bundle of $M^{(2)}$ (e.g., a $3\Rd$ order PDE $\E$) to a sub--bundle of $\P\C^1$ (e.g., its characteristic cone $\M^\E$), and vice--versa.
-Lemma \ref{lemFlagCharCone} indicates how to proceed in one direction. \begin{lemma} Let $\E$ be a PDE. \begin{enumerate} \item Take the pre--image $\p_2^{-1}(\E)$ of $\E$ and select the points of tangency with the $\p_1$--fibres: the result is $\Char{}{\E}$. \item Project $\Char{}{\E}$ onto $\P\C^1$ via $\p_1$: the result is $\M^\E$. \end{enumerate} \end{lemma} \begin{proof} Item 1 follows from the fact that the $\p_1$--fibres are the prolongations $H^{(1)}$ of hyperplanes $H\in\P\C^{(1)}$, and the tangency condition means that they are determined by characteristics (see \eqref{eqGeometriaDelRaggio}).
-Item 2 is just a paraphrase of Definition \ref{defCentrale}. \end{proof} Coming back is easier.
-Indeed, given a sub--bundle $\M\subseteq\P\C^1$, the same definition {\eqref{eqENu}} of $\E_\M$ given earlier can be recast as
+\begin{proof} Item 1 follows from the fact that the $\p_1$-f\/ibres are the prolongations $H^{(1)}$ of hyperplanes $H\in\P\C^{(1)}$, and the tangency condition means that they are determined by characteristics (see~\eqref{eqGeometriaDelRaggio}).
+Item~2 is just a paraphrase of Def\/inition~\ref{defCentrale}. \end{proof} Coming back is easier.
+Indeed, given a sub-bundle $\M\subseteq\P\C^1$, the same def\/inition~\eqref{eqENu} of~$\E_\M$ given earlier can be recast as

-In spite of the name \virg{double fibration transform}, performing \eqref{eqRicostruzione} first, and then applying Lemma \ref{lemFlagCharCone} to the resulting equation $\E_\M$, does not return, as a rule, the original sub--bundle $\V$. \begin{corollary} Let $\M\subseteq\P\C^1$ be a sub--bundle.
+In spite of the name ``double f\/ibration transform'', performing~\eqref{eqRicostruzione} f\/irst, and then applying Lemma~\ref{lemFlagCharCone} to the resulting equation~$\E_\M$, does not return, as a rule, the original sub-bundle~$\V$. \begin{Corollary} Let $\M\subseteq\P\C^1$ be a sub-bundle.
 Then

-\end{corollary} \begin{proof} Directly from Lemma \ref{lemFlagCharCone} and formula \eqref{eqRicostruzione}. \end{proof}
+\end{Corollary} \begin{proof} Directly from Lemma \ref{lemFlagCharCone} and formula \eqref{eqRicostruzione}. \end{proof}